 Example of Inventory Turnover Ratio

-Continuing with the above-given example of Average Inventory formula let’s assume ABC Limited made a $200000 in Sales and $128000 in Cost of goods sold (COGS).
-Using the data we can compute the Inventory Turnover Ratio as follows:
+Continuing with the above-given example, let’s assume ABC Limited made a $200000 in Sales and $128000 in Cost of goods soldCost Of Goods SoldThe cost of goods sold (COGS) is the cumulative total of direct costs incurred for the goods or services sold, including direct expenses like raw material, direct labour cost and other direct costs.
+However, it excludes all the indirect expenses incurred by the company.
+(COGS).
+Using the data, we can compute the Inventory Turnover Ratio as follows:

 = ($128000/$16000) = 8

-#2 – Average Inventory Period
+#2 – Avg.
+Inventory Period

-Example of Average Inventory Period
+Example of Avg Inventory Period

-Continuing with an above-given example where ABC limited has an Inventory Turnover Ratio of 8 times.
-Using the data and assuming the period of 365 days we can calculate the Average Inventory Period as follows:
+Continuing with an above-given example where ABC limited has an Inventory Turnover RatioInventory Turnover RatioInventory Turnover Ratio is a measure to determine the efficiency of a Company concerning its overall inventory management.
+To calculate the ratio, divide the cost of goods sold by the gross inventory. of 8 times.
+Using the data and assuming 365 days, we can calculate the avg Inventory Period as follows:

 = (365/8) = 45.63

-Average Inventory Formula Calculator
+Average Inventory Calculator

-You can use the following Average Inventory Calculator.
+You can use the following calculator.

 |Average Inventory Formula =||